tomedisonc0785563/TomEdisonTheDeveloper/Automated IAM user creation/Readme.txt

    There were 100 users that needed to be migrated and have MFA (Multi-factor authentication) enabled on their accounts, as this is a security best practice.

    To avoid repetitive and manual tasks in the AWS console, I needed to think about automating the processes.
-Used scripting to deploy multiple users using the information in a csv file.
+Used scripting to deploy multiple users with corresponding user groups and policies using the information in a csv file.

   Also enforced MFA policy for all users for every user to change password when sign in for first time and enabled virtual MFA to test.